zeek/zeek/scripts/base/bif/event.bif.zeek.rst

    :Type: :zeek:type:`event` (c: :zeek:type:`connection`, atype: :zeek:type:`Analyzer::Tag`, aid: :zeek:type:`count`, reason: :zeek:type:`string`)

    Generated when a protocol analyzer determines that a connection it is parsing is not conforming to the protocol it expects.
-Bro's dynamic protocol detection heuristically activates analyzers as soon as it believes a connection *could* be using a particular protocol.
+Zeek's dynamic protocol detection heuristically activates analyzers as soon as it believes a connection *could* be using a particular protocol.
 It is then left to the corresponding analyzer to verify whether that is indeed the case; if not,